apple-fritter/flowmark/README.md

-                       boldfaced section headers (only applies to Markdown mode) -i, --inplace        Edit the file in place (ignores --output) --nobackup           Do not make a backup of the original file when using --inplace --auto               Same as `--inplace --nobackup --semantic --cleanups`, as a convenience for fully auto-formatting files --version            Show version information and exit
+                       boldfaced section headers (only applies to Markdown mode) -i, --inplace        Edit the file in place (ignores --output) --nobackup           Do not make a backup of the original file when using --inplace --auto               Same as `--inplace --nobackup --semantic --cleanups --smartquotes`, as a convenience for fully auto-formatting files --version            Show version information and exit